TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 #### Processing of a user location record by the backend server

-When receiving a given `{QR_code, t_qrScan}` tuple (they are processed independently from one another as a result of the frontend mixnet), the backend server:
+When receiving a given `{QR_code, t_checkin}` tuple (they are processed independently from one another as a result of the frontend mixnet), the backend server:

 **_- Step 1:_** decrypts the `msg` part of the QR code, using its `SK_SA` secret key, and checks the message integrity.
 In case of problem, the server rejects the tuple.

-**_- Step 2:_** If `qrCodeRenewalInterval > 0`, a freshness check is performed for this tuple in order to limit relay attacks.
+**_- Step 2:_** With an LSP Type 0 QR code (synchronous scan), if `qrCodeRenewalInterval > 0`, a freshness check is performed for this tuple in order to limit relay attacks.
+In that case, the `t_checkin` of this tuple is the QR code scan timestamp, `t_qrScan`.
-More precisely, if `t_qrScan` (generated by the CLEA application during the scan) and `t_qrStart` (generated by the device and protected from malicious modifications by being in the encrypted part of the QR code) are "too different", the server rejects the tuple.
+So, if `t_qrScan` (generated by the CLEA application during the scan) and `t_qrStart` (generated by the device and protected from malicious modifications by being in the encrypted part of the QR code) are "too different", the server rejects the tuple.
 The tolerance depends on the `qrCodeRenewalInterval` value, on the possible drift of the device clock (e.g., one or two minutes per year), and on the accuracy of the CLEA application clock on the user terminal.
 For instance it checks that:
 ```